-Athletes who are earning an academic grade of D in 50 percent of a full class load or behavior grade of N in any class will be placed on probation.
+- 1. A complete list of all participating athletes who are ineligible or on probation will be emailed to Assistant AD each week. - 2.
+A master list will be prepared to inform coaches about students ineligible for the following week's contests.
+The Athletic Director will meet with student athletes to discuss their eligibility status. - 3.
+Athletes who are earning an academic grade of D in 3 or more classes or behavior grade of N in any class will be placed on probation.
 Probationary athletes may practice and compete with the team.
 If the student shows improvement, he/she will remain eligible.
 If no improvement is evident within a week's time, the student will become ineligible from competition the following week.

-Athletes must be passing more than 50 percent of a full class load to be eligible for athletic competition.
-A behavior grade of U also makes a student ineligible.
+4. Athletes earning an academic grade of E in 2 or more classes will be ineligible to compete in games, meets, etc. A behavior grade of U also makes a student ineligible.
 If ineligible athletes fail to show improvement under the weekly eligibility, they will remain ineligible.
 If the student shows improvement, he/she will become eligible for competition the following week.
-An ineligible athlete may practice and travel with the team, but may not dress for or play in the events or wear game jersey to school on game day.
+An ineligible athlete may practice and travel with the team, but may not dress for or play in the events that week.